List of Toy Story characters: Mr. Potato Head

-Mr. Potato Head (voiced by Don Rickles) is a sarcastic, Brooklyn-accented Mr. Potato Head.
-His design allows him to detach parts from his body and store extra appendages in a compartment on his lower back.
-He retains control over his parts even if they are disconnected from his body.
-While this attribute is mostly used for comedic effect, it does have its uses, as demonstrated in the second and third films.
-In the opening scenes of the first and third films, he is described by Andy as the outlaw One-Eyed Bart.
-His wife is Mrs. Potato Head, and they become the adoptive parents to a trio of alien toys in the second film.
-Mr. Potato Head appears in the four main Toy Story films.
-His voice actor, Don Rickles, had signed on for the fourth film, but died in 2017 before recording any lines.
-Rickles's family contacted the filmmakers and asked if there was a way to include his old vocal recordings in the film.
-The filmmakers went through 25 years of Rickles's unused Mr. Potato Head recordings – from the previous three films, the Disney theme parks, and the Toy Story video games – to use as the character's lines for the fourth film.
-According to director Josh Cooley, an editorial team "logged every word, every cough, every hum, just so we'd know what we had".
-Cooley worked with the film's screenwriters, Andrew Stanton and Stephany Folsom, to write general lines for the character, and then looked through the database of archived recordings to find a suitable dialogue match.
-Mr. Potato Head has a total of seven lines and a laugh in the film.
-Mr. Potato Head appears in Toy Story, Toy Story 2, Toy Story 3, Toy Story 4, Toy Story Toons, Toy Story of Terror!, Toy Story That Time Forgot and Pixar Popcorn.
+Mr. Potato Head (voiced by Don Rickles until his death, and later by Jeff Bergman) is a sarcastic, Brooklyn-accented Mr. Potato Head toy.
+His detachable design allows him to remove and rearrange his body parts and store extra pieces in a compartment on his lower back.
+He retains control over his parts even when they are separated from his body.
+Although this feature is frequently used for comedic effect, it has also proved useful in several situations, particularly in Toy Story 2 and Toy Story 3.

+In the opening scenes of Toy Story and Toy Story 3, Andy imagines him as the outlaw One-Eyed Bart.
+He is married to Mrs. Potato Head, and in Toy Story 2, the couple becomes the adoptive parents of three alien toys.

+Rickles had signed on to reprise the role in Toy Story 4, but died in 2017 before recording new material.
+At the request of his family, the filmmakers incorporated unused archival recordings from the previous films, Disney theme park attractions, and related video games.
+According to director Josh Cooley, the production team culled decades of recordings and worked with screenwriters Andrew Stanton and Stephany Folsom to construct new dialogue from existing material.
+The character ultimately appears in the film using repurposed audio.

+Mr. Potato Head appears in Toy Story, Toy Story 2, Toy Story 3, Toy Story 4, Toy Story 5, Toy Story Toons, Toy Story of Terror!, Toy Story That Time Forgot, and Pixar Popcorn.